radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## Minimize the use of Proxies

 The design of RADIUS means that even when RADIUS/TLS is used, every intermediate proxy has access to all of the information in each packet.
-The only way to secure the network from such observers is to minimize the use of proxies.
+Those observers may have been compromised by a bad actor and so the only way to secure the network is to minimize the use of proxies.
+The use of dynamic discovery described in [](#dynamic-discover) means that the number of intermediate proxies is minimized if not eliminated.

+However, the server on the visited network still acts as a proxy between the NAS and the home network.
+As a result, all of the above analysis still applies when {{?RFC7585}} peer discovery is used.
+There is an intermediate system which may have access to passwords or PII.
+The only solution is using end-to-end security for AAA, which would involve a completely new protocol.

 Where it is still necessary to use intermediate proxies such as with eduroam {{EDUROAM}} and OpenRoaming {{OPENROAMING}}, it is RECOMMENDED to use EAP methods instead of bare PAP, CHAP, or MS-CHAP.
 If passwords are used, they can be can be protected from being seen by proxies via TLS-based EAP methods such as EAP-TTLS or PEAP.
 Passwords can also be omitted entirely from being sent over the network, as with EAP-TLS {{?RFC9190}} or EAP-pwd {{?RFC5931}}.